keerfish/ZSE-GAN/README.md

 close to the center of the input stack.
 At the same time, the output does not introduce new cellular structures.

 **Note:** <br />
-or a detailed explanation of the principles and implementation, please refer to the [ZSE GAN] and resources provided by the authors:
+For a detailed explanation of the principles and implementation, please refer to the [ZSE GAN](https://github.com/keerfish/ZSE-GAN/blob/main/ZSE_GAN.pdf).
+This method was developed in collaboration with my colleagues Timo Dickscheid and Eric Upschult as part of a submission created three years ago.
+The well-crafted and professional introduction was written by Timo, while Eric provided significant support for the idea and discussions.
+I completed the remaining sections and coding.
+Ultimately, I convinced Timo and Eric to forgo submitting the paper because I was dissatisfied with the quantitative analysis, which lacked strong and solid theoretical support.